 No. It is entirely up to you if you want to take part.
-This study is completely separate from the care you receive from your medical team.
-We will not tell your medical team if you decide to take part or not.
+This study is completely separate from the care your child receives from their medical team.
+We will not tell their medical team if you decide to take part or not.